mahowald/mahowald.github.io/_posts/2021-10-28-deep-learning.md

 This picture is supposed to be analogous to how biological neural networks work: each circle is a "neuron", which is connected to subsequent downstream neurons.
 An incoming signal activates one or more neurons (say, $x_i$), which then propagate activations downstream to other connected neurons, until finally some combination of output neurons (the $y_i$) are activated to produce the response.
+The "weights" of the network (the $W_j$) determine how activations of upstream neurons influence the activations of downstream ones.

 Sounds great, right?
 There's only two problems with this story: